SWAuk/website/README.md

 ### Access

-The default things will be here (unless you changed them in your .env file)
+The default things will be here (unless you changed them in the .env file)

 * Joomla front: http://localhost:5555
 * Joomla back: http://localhost:5555/administrator